offthewall123/OAP/oap-cache/oap/docs/OAP-User-Guide.md

 ### Use External cache

-OAP supports arrow-plasma as external cache now and will support more other types in the future.[Plasma](http://arrow.apache.org/blog/2017/08/08/plasma-in-memory-object-store/) is a high-performanceshared-memory object store.
+OAP supports arrow-plasma as external cache now and will support more other types in the future.[Plasma](http://arrow.apache.org/blog/2017/08/08/plasma-in-memory-object-store/) is a high-performance shared-memory object store.

 Provide the following conf options: